grace-notes/website/contents/topics/life-of-christ.md

 the person in spiritual maturity often lands in the national arena.
 God has a way of placing mature believers in some rather spectacular places.

-· Joseph, Moses, and Daniel are three very good examples of mature believers having national impact.
+&bull; Joseph, Moses, and Daniel are three very good examples of mature believers having national impact.

-· In each case, God placed them where they had a direct effect on the Pharaoh or king.
+&bull; In each case, God placed them where they had a direct effect on the Pharaoh or king.

 (h) International Impact of the Invisible Hero.
 While mature believers live in client nations, client nations in time of spiritual prosperity send out missionaries.

-· Missionaries evangelize foreigners in their native lands, and set up churches from those gospelizing efforts.
+&bull; Missionaries evangelize foreigners in their native lands, and set up churches from those gospelizing efforts.
 Those churches grow and produce mature believers, so that there is now an effective basis for impact within that country.
 Because of the missionary, there has been international impact.

-· But statesmen and military men and businessmen may all also have impact by interacting with foreigners.
+&bull; But statesmen and military men and businessmen may all also have impact by interacting with foreigners.
 You may also have international impact by evangelizing a foreigner on your soil; when they return to their native land, they bring the gospel and the plan of God with them.